DDDDXIAOZHE/opendmm/README.md

 # Deprecated

-A new library is rewritten in Go: https://github.com/junzh0u/opendmm
+A new library is rewritten in Go with far superior performance: https://github.com/junzh0u/opendmm

-There's also a binary available in: https://github.com/junzh0u/godmm
+This repo is not maintained anymore.

 # What?